Getting started on the path to homeownership often feels harder than it should.

 This is often delayed longer than it needs to be.
 A conversation does not mean committing to a purchase.
 It simply means finding out what you could be approved for and whether that price range aligns with what’s actually available in the market.

-That clarity matters.
+That clarity is valuable.
 Some people discover they are comfortable with the options at that level.
 Others realize they’d rather wait, save more, or adjust expectations.
-Both outcomes are useful.

 Approval is information, not pressure.